 However, not all life changes call for increasing your life insurance.
 If you’ve paid off debts — car loans, mortgage, private loans — or your children have moved out, your life insurance coverage can likely be adjusted.
 You may be ready to switch from a term to a permanent life insurance policy now.
 An agent can help you understand what might work best for you.

 As you get closer to retirement, your life insurance needs continue to evolve.
-Now may be a good time to consider features like a Daily Living Rider available on Farm Bureau life policies.
+Now may be a good time to consider a Daily Living Rider.
 While it should not be viewed as a replacement for long-term care or disability insurance, a Daily Living Rider can allow you to receive a portion of your policy’s death benefit as a way to provide some financial support if you become chronically ill or are unable to perform two of five essential tasks of daily living — eating, toileting, transferring, bathing, dressing and/or continence.

 On the other hand, if you’re debt-free, no longer working and your children are financially independent, you may be able to reduce your coverage.